CleitonBrito/BreakOut_Game_IA/README.md

 # BreakOut Game IA
-This repository is about a game developed by me.
+This repository is about recreation of BreakOutGame, using Machine Learning.
 This Game consist in two players: 1th people; 2th computer.
 The Player 2 is a IA developed with technic Feedforward and BackPropagation.

 1) You will need install <b>paygame</b> library to run.
 2) Open folder <b>BreakOut Game</b> and run file: <b> ````__main__.py ```` </b>